wking-io/elm-serve/README.md

   -e, --exts [extensions]        Extensions separated by commas or pipes.
 Defaults to html,js,css.
   -p, --port [port]              The port to bind to.
 Can be set with PORT env variable as well.
 Defaults to 8080 --proxyPrefix [prefix]         Proxy requests to paths starting with `prefix` to another server.
 Requires `--proxyHost` and should be a string like `/api`.
 Defaults to not proxying
-  --proxyHost [host]             Proxy requests to another server running at `host`.
+  --proxyHost [proxyhost]             Proxy requests to another server running at `host`.
 Requires `--proxyHost` and should be a full URL, eg. `http://localhost:9000`.
 Defaults to not proxying
   -s, --start-page [start-page]  Specify a start page.
 Defaults to index.html -u, --pushstate [pushstate]    Automatically serve the root or `index.html` for SPAs.
 Defaults to false.
   -v, --verbose [verbose]        Turning on logging on the server and client side.
 Defaults to false